Create a professional CV now!

 When people think about achievements, they often picture someone climbing a mountain or winning a trophy.
 In the context of writing achievements in a CV, the most obvious association is that of awards, prizes, and accolades.
 This association is not wrong, but it misses essentials.

-Below, you’ll see the CV sections that can be packed with key achievements going beyond just rewards.
+Below, you’ll see the CV sections that can be packed with key achievements examples going beyond just rewards.

 Writing up awards, prizes, and accolades in your CV is simple—there are just a few things to remember.
 Firstly, give the name of the award you won, the awarding body (if necessary), and the date or year it was awarded.
 Secondly, list your awards in reverse-chronological order in a separate CV section.